arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ## Overview

-The Opta™ micro PLC from Arduino offers an easy-to-use and ready-available RS-485 interface.
+The Opta™ micro PLC offers an easy-to-use and ready-available RS-485 interface.
 The RS-485 interface provides balanced performance to transmit data reliably over a long distance with a stable transmission rate.
 Using this feature with the Opta™ is easy with the help of the Arduino ecosystem tools, such as the [Arduino IDE](https://www.arduino.cc/en/software) and the [ArduinoRS485 library](https://www.arduino.cc/reference/en/libraries/arduinors485/).

 This tutorial will show the steps to connect two Opta™ devices via RS-485 and the Arduino ecosystems tools; it will describe some essential functions of the ArduinoRS485 library and show an example sketch that uses the library.